gkorpal/gkorpal.github.io/_reading/book-list.md

   * **Foundations of Differentiable Manifolds and Lie Groups** by *W. F. Warner*: Chapter 5 where the equivalence of Cech cohomology to sheaf cohomology is discussed.
   * **Topological Methods in Algebraic Geometry** by *F. Hirzebruch* (translated from the German by R. L. E. Schwarzenberger): Section 2 for the relation between Cech and de Rham cohomology.

 *Initially the plan was to learn [Hodge Theory](https://math.stackexchange.com/questions/1129603/), but I found this preliminary stuff to be too difficult to grasp.
-A good reference for that would be the book "Hodge Theory and Complex Algebraic Geometry" by Claire Voisin.*
+A good reference for that would be the book **Hodge Theory and Complex Algebraic Geometry** by Claire Voisin.*

 ## Enumerative Geometry